 In an effort to get our budget under control, I’ve been trying to make candles every couple of months to offset our spending.
 Once you’ve invested in the ingredients (just wax flakes, essential oils and wicks), it’s insane how much money you can save.
-Although, if I’m being totally honest candles are one of those things that I let myself indulge in because the process can be a tad frustrating for me.
+Although, if I’m being totally honest candles are one of those things that I let myself indulge in because the process of making homemade candles isn’t always the easiest!

 I don’t know if there’s some secret trick to candle making that I’ve yet to discover, but for some reason every time I make them something goes terribly wrong.
-They always manage to turn out in the end but not without kind of wanting to pull out my hair in the process.
+Which is generally my fault because I’m known to rush the process or skip steps but in the end they always have a way of working out, which is why I keep on making them.

--Secure your wicks with anchors by placing a bit of wax at the bottom of your jar and then pressing it into place using a chopstick.
+-Secure your wicks with “anchors” by placing a bit of wax at the bottom of your empty jar and then pressing it into place using a chopstick.

--Use a chopstick or pen and tape your wick to it so it’s upright, ensuring that it’s straight.
+-Use a chopstick (a pen works too) and place it horizontally along the top of the jar.
+Tape your wick to it so that it’s upright, ensuring that it’s completely straight.
 If it’s not straight it will burn all funky.